public interface AWSKMS

 DisconnectCustomKeyStore operation to disconnect it.
 If your

-custom key store state is CONNECTED
+custom key store state is CONNECTED but you are having

 trouble using it, make sure that its associated AWS CloudHSM cluster is